tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 )
 ```

-This reshaping is not needed for decode mode because it processes one token at a time.
-In decode mode, the parallelization is over user batches, which is only up to 32.
+This reshaping is not needed for decode mode because it only processes one token at a time.
+Instead, the parallelization for decode mode is done over user batches, which currently only goes up to 32.

 ##### 2. KV Cache Management

-###### Prefill:
+The KV-cache is filled during prefill using the `ttnn.experimental.paged_fill_cache` operation.
+This supports page tables, which enables the hot-swapping of new users when the full model is deployed.

 ```python
 # Fill cache with initial states
 ttnn.experimental.paged_fill_cache(